tytydraco/yessleep/out/I_had_an_uncle_with_13_fingers_There_were_things_in_his_mansion_that_shouldnt_exist_part_2.md

 The book had opened to a random page in the first chapter.
 Peering down, I saw it was written in English.

-“The secretion of the Golgoths,” it stated, “is used to feed their young.
-While the larvae of the Golgoths are able to live on meat or blood from any animal or human, they are not able to develop into adults without the secretion laid over the nest by a female.
+“The secretion of the Golgaths,” it stated, “is used to feed their young.
+While the larvae of the Golgaths are able to live on meat or blood from any animal or human, they are not able to develop into adults without the secretion laid over the nest by a female.

 “The secretion appears as a yellowish, gelatinous material covering the nests of the Golgaths.
 Recent tests have shown that it has various substances unknown on Earth.
 Among these are alien growth hormones, certain neurotransmitters not found in any natural terrestrial lifeform, and…” At that moment, something smashed into the door- hard.
 It held, but some of the wood had cracked.
 The iron reinforcements did a good job of holding it together, however.
 I kept reading farther down the page.